thejcode24/Frontend-Projects/README.md

 Frontend-Projects

-Using HTML/CSS/JS principles along with APIs to create basic functional websites.
+Using HTML/CSS/JS principles along with APIs to create basic functional web apps.